meltingscales/CAREShelterDonationDataAggregation/CARE Shelter Donation Data Aggregation.md

     - take data from these various sources and transfer them into DonorSnap field names so we can upload them into DonorSnap
     - get current donors from [qgive, paypal, square, shelterluv] and load them into donorsnap

-I need:
+I need from you all:
     0: A technical PoC from DonorSnap
-    1: To see how DonorSnap accepts data, the documentation around that excel upload page 1.1: An example spreadsheet with at least 1 row of data
+    1: To see how DonorSnap accepts data, the documentation around that excel upload page DONE: https://donorsnap.com/support/docs/importing-donations-with-excel-import-training-webinar/

+    "You can import spreadsheets (Maintenance > Excel Import).
+So as long as your program can export OUT to Excel, importing is doable.
+    The challenge will be reformatting the spreadsheet to look like DonorSnap: the fields you use in DonorSnap with the information you want to track in DonorSnap (for example, the PaymentMethod, Appeal, Campaign, DonationType, Accounting Code, Batch Code, etc.)

+    1.1: An example spreadsheet with at least 1 row of data
     2: ONLY IF 1 is completed, a field-to-field mapping from Chuck, example: qgive.name -> donorsnap.name